 Hello!
 Welcome to my explorations!

 My subject matter is stupendously varied, as I’m not someone who believes in favorites.
-When I look around - below, within and beyond the sky - the linkages between all things overwhelm me with curiosity and spark my production.
-I am driven by the interconnectivity of ideas and forms and love exploring different concepts to see where these links occur.
+I’m driven by the inter-connectivity of ideas and forms and love exploring different concepts to see where these links occur.

 The world is too bountiful to stare in the same direction.
 And anyway, a tree without branches is just a big stick.

 When I draw, I work primarily with ink (rapidographs) and colored pencils and have an arsenal topping 500.
-My sculptural works are mostly textile-based, sometimes implementing my own surface designed fabrics, and range from tiny dolls to 16-foot tall tornadoes!
-I write and illustrate stories, investigate my day to day with photography, and am always looking for opportunities to collaborate and produce new product.
+My sculptural works are mostly textile-based, sometimes implementing my own surface designed fabrics, and range from tiny dolls to 16-foot tall tornadoes.

 Raised in the great Midwest, I spent my childhood surrounded by prairie and open sky.
 After graduating from Rhode Island School of Design, I moved my studio to Brooklyn, NY, where I developed my practice for a decade before relocating to the Rocky Mountains.
 I hold an MFA from Columbia University’s School of the Arts and have been awarded numerous residencies and fellowships.